 Istanbul – Turkey Latebreaks

-Thankfully, the country seems to be getting back on track following the recent crisis and tourists are beginning to flock to the richly cultured destination with much more eagerness.
+Turkey seems to be getting back on track and tourists are beginning to flock to the richly cultured destination with much more eagerness.

 Istanbul is blessed with many great sights and the sheer contrast between metropolitan European skyscrapers, and East Asian tradition make for an unusual experience if you decide to cross the entire province during your stay.

 The Dolmabahçe Palace is a great place to start your travels with some vintage statues and beautifully crafted architecture.

 It can be found on the western side of the Bosphorus, which means that it’s on European soil essentially.

 The Bosphorus itself is referred to in some parts as the Istanbul Strait.

 Acting as a connecting route between The Black Sea and the Sea of Marmara, it joins Asia to Europe and is the world’s narrowest strait to actually be used in sea navigation.